Read This First

 Prompt 5: Can you instantiate your bridge analogy with an actual scenario?

-The section works by contrast: Investigating a Car Accident as a load-bearing piece, Principles of the Burden of Proof as a load-bearing piece, and Application in This Scenario as a test case.
-The reader should be able to say why each part is present and what confusion follows if the distinctions collapse into one another.
+Read the section by contrast: Investigating a Car Accident as a load-bearing piece, Principles of the Burden of Proof as a load-bearing piece, and Application in This Scenario as a test case.
+Each part is there for a reason, and the reader should be able to say what gets lost if those distinctions collapse together.

-The important discipline is to keep Investigating a Car Accident distinct from Principles of the Burden of Proof.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Investigating a Car Accident distinct from Principles of the Burden of Proof.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 This section should give the reader a usable epistemic lever: what would support the central claim, what would count against it, and what would make suspension of judgment more rational than either assent or denial.
 The point is not to make The Burden of Proof tidy; it is to help the reader notice the difference between having a belief, having a reason, and having enough reason.